IRS Form 2848 Instructions

 Who is authorized to practice in front of the IRS?

-According to this tax form, these individuals are authorized to practice before the IRS.
+According to the IRS instructions, these individuals are authorized to practice before the IRS, as well as specific requirements for each type of representative.

 Attorney